Menu

 3. Control-click the Android/settings.gradle.kts file and select Open with External Editor from the resulting context menu.

-To run your unit tests in Android Studio, first run them in Xcode so that they get transpiled.
+To run your framework unit tests in Android Studio, first run them in Xcode so that they get transpiled.
 They will then be available in the gradle project.
 Running your unit tests in Android Studio will allow you to use Android’s native debugging tools to debug your tests as well.

 Compose Integration